Frequently Asked Questions

 Q: What support will USDA be able to offer applicants during the application process?

 A: USDA is happy to field any general, high-level inquiries that grantees may have regarding the application process.
 However, USDA is unable to offer specific guidance or advice on how to craft, structure or write one’s proposal.
 In an effort to provide unbiased support to all those interested in the funding opportunity, USDA will refrain from providing advice that cannot otherwise be obtained through the resources that have been made publicly available via Farmers.gov/urban and Grants.gov.

 Q: Will USDA host a webinar about this funding opportunity?

 A: Yes.
-NRCS hosted a webinar about the CCFWR Project on June 4, 2020 at 2:00 PM Eastern Standard Time.
-The presentation provided an overview of the CCFWR Project purpose, eligibility, and basic requirements for the submission of an application.
+A pre-recorded webinar provides an overview of the CCFWR Project purpose, eligibility, and basic requirements for the submission of an application.

 Q: Is this funding opportunity only available to organizations that participated in the webinar?

 A: No. CCFWR is open to all of the eligible entities listed in the Notice of Funding Opportunity.

 A: The period to submit questions about this funding opportunity closed on June 30, 2021.
 The Frequently Asked Questions document will be updated and available the week of June 15th on Grants.gov and at Farmers.gov/urban.

 Q: What are the legislative authorities guiding this program?